zagm/WordPress-Plugin-Boilerplate/README.md

 ## Getting Started

-If you want to contribute to this plugin˙s skelet and setup development instance all you need to do is clone the repository to plugins directory of your WP installation and activate the plugins.
+If you want to contribute to this plugin˙s skelet and setup development instance all you need to do is clone the repository to plugins directory of your WP installation and activate the plugin.

 ### Prerequisites

-You need to have [Composer](https://getcomposer.org/) installed to be able to run this project
+You need to have [Composer](https://getcomposer.org/) installed to be able to run this project-

 ### Installing